-Cut-off date means a date not earlier than seven days before the date of General Meeting for determining the eligibility to vote by electronic means or in the General Meeting [Rule 20 of the Companies (Management and Administration) Amendment Rules, 2015].
+Cut-off date means a date not earlier than seven days before the date of

+General Meeting for determining the eligibility to vote by electronic means or in the General Meeting.

-If conversion of debenture into shares has taken place prior to the cut off date, such shareholders are entitled to attend and vote on the Resolution placed before a General Meeting.
-However, if conversion has taken place after the cutoff date but before the General Meeting, such shareholders may attend the Meeting with the right to speak but without any voting rights in case of evoting.
+If conversion of debenture into shares has taken place prior to the cut-off date, such shareholders are entitled to attend and vote on the Resolution placed before a General Meeting.
+However, if conversion has taken place after the cut-off date but before the General Meeting, such shareholders may attend the Meeting with the right to speak but without any voting rights.